 New Year’s Auroras, Volcanoes and Glacier Lagoon

 Ring in the New Year in Iceland as you enjoy a winter trip full of adventure, icy landscapes and the chance to see the elusive Northern Lights.
+A similar tour without the New Year’s festivities is also available from October through to April, with itinerary details and prices on request.

 - Visit Vatnajökull glacier and Jökulsárlón ice lagoon